stephenomengo/stephenomengo/README.md

 ## 🚀 About Me
 - 💻 Data Analyst | Power BI Enthusiast
 - 📊 Passionate about turning data into insights

+- ## 🎓 Education
+- Bachelor of Applied Science (BASc), Computer Science
+  Jomo Kenyatta University of Agriculture and Technology
 - 🏫 Currently learning at @LuxDevHQ

 ## 🚀 Tech Stack